 Camping is one of the best outdoor activities to partake in during the summer months.
 Yes, some hardcore adventurers will still camp in the winter months, but summer is an opportunity for anybody to give the activity a go.
-Whether it’s a fun vacation in a family-orientated campsite, a group of young people heading to a weekend adventure at the lake, or a group of friends going on a multi-day hike, camping is an activity that so many people take part in once summer hits.
+Whether it’s a fun vacation in a family-orientated campsite, a group of young people investing in a camper rental in Iceland, or a group of friends going on a multi-day hike, camping is an activity that so many people take part in once summer hits.

 There are generally three types of camping: backpacking, tent camping, and RVing.
 While they all share some tips to beat the summer heat, each one comes with its own special considerations, as well.

 - Pack only light-colored clothing